Enquiries

 • The user is liable for all costs arising from the shipping of the instrument both to and from a deployment.

-• The user is responsible for coving the travel and subsistence expenses of the instrument scientist while attending the instrument.
+• The user is responsible for coving the travel and subsistence expenses of the Instrument Scientist while attending the instrument.

 Shipping